 If you are wondering what makes it stand out from other alike messaging tools, the answer is – the opportunity to establish engaging communication without being distracted by pictures, videos, or links.
 Yes, Bump does not have any of those.
 You can only communicate with the help of text messages.
 The chatting in real-time, and answers should be sent within 30 seconds.

 One more exciting feature of this app is that you can participate in one chat at a time.
 After the messaging is finished, two people can keep in touch further if they both agree.
 Kudos to NPE guys, for Bump, help people to value communication above appearance!

 Want to build your own app with individual approach and creative features?

 Tuned by NPE

-Facebook launches new messaging app called ‘Tuned’, just for couples.
+Facebook launches a new messaging app called ‘Tuned,’ just for couples.
 A private space where you and your significant other can just be yourselves.
 With Tuned, you can be as mushy, quirky, and silly as you are together in person, even when you’re apart.
 Creatively express your love, share your mood, exchange music, and build a digital scrapbook of your special moments.

 Collab, Facebook’s experimental app for making collaborative music videos, is today launching out of private beta testing with a public release on the App Store.
 The app is one of now many projects from Facebook’s internal R&D group, NPE Team, which tests new ideas that could ultimately influence Facebook’s next steps in social media.
 In the app, a collab could consist of a guitarist, drummer and a singer, each playing alongside each other in their respective videos.

 Facebook owns the most popular and actively used companies for the last decades.
 There is a vast number of users that visit websites and applications every day.
 And the number is still increasing and widening its boundaries.